Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: On-Chip Communication Architectures

 \section{On-Chip Communication Architectures}

-On-chip communication architecture separates the communication layer from other IPs which has allowed for diverse technologies and architectures with different performance goals.
+On-chip communication architecture separates the communication layer from other IPs, which has allowed for diverse technologies and architectures with different performance goals.
 Understanding of fundamental building blocks of NoC architecture is essential to review their security.
-This section gives an overview of communication protocol and existing architectures under different technologies.
+This section gives a basic overview of on-chip communication protocol and key aspects of each technology (electrical, wireless and optical).
+If a more comprehensive understating of the on-chip communication protocol and technologies is needed, we recommend readers to follow some of the surveys mentioned in section 1.3.